 PC Router NAS:

-Homebuild PC Router NAS - Home made PC Router and NAS, running Linux.
+Homebuild PC Router NAS - Updated Ubuntu 18.04 - Home made PC Router and NAS, running Linux Ubuntu 18.04.
 Full build instructions here of how you too can use PC hardware to create a brilliant home router and NAS solution!
+This is a fully updated set of pages for version 18.04 with installation instructions, more secure VPN setup and better detail of NAS installation.

 Cooling mods - Some mods I have made to my case that allow much more efficient cooling at a low price.